-Doncaster Town Centre Quality Streets - Active Travel and Digital Infrastructure Programme will see the continued delivery of the Doncaster Quality Streets programme to support and enable new investment in the town's urban employment and residential development zones; linking the City Gateway to the Civic and Cultural Quarter.
+Doncaster Town Centre Quality Streets - Active Travel and Digital Infrastructure Programme is complementary to the previously funded Local Growth Fund schemes, providing an improved link between the areas of investment, to continue delivery of the Doncaster Quality Streets programme. to see the continued delivery of the Doncaster Quality Streets programme to support and enable new investment in the town's urban employment and residential development zones; linking the City Gateway to the Civic and Cultural Quarter.
 The scheme includes a mix of traffic management, street lighting, junction improvements, active travel provision, landscaping and environmental improvements, as well as the provision of new digital infrastructure.